 There is a unique satisfaction in bringing out the potential of a home that has fallen on hard times.
 Furniture that has served you well can be given a second life with a little tender, loving care.
 If you have the skills to create useful and beautiful objects from a pile of bare timber, you are one of the chosen few.

-All of these tasks require great finishing skills and at the heart of good finishing, is the careful preparation of surfaces.
+Each of those tasks require great finishing skills, and at the heart of good finishing is the careful preparation of surfaces.
 Having the right sander makes all the difference.

 This page explores:

-- sanders that will strip varnish and paint from old furniture
+- sanders that will strip lacquer, varnish and paint from old furniture

 - finishing sanders that produce scratch-free surfaces